 No-mess, no-carve: These lanterns are the perfect almost-pumpkin.
 Cut out smiling jack-o'-lantern faces from black cardstock; tape to orange cardstock cut to fit the lantern panels.
 Use indoors or in a protected outdoor space.

 Editor's Tip: Make this decoration last longer by placing cardstock behind the lantern's glass panels.

-Kids can help cut out a whole "family" of these scary apparitions.
-Download the free pattern and resize to fit your frames.
-Trace onto white paper, mark the eyes and noses with black marker, and cut out the shapes.
+Kids will love helping with this spooky ghost craft.
+Trace ghost shapes onto white paper, mark the eyes and noses with black marker, and cut out the shapes.
 Sandwich the ghouls in the frames and use black fabric tape or book-binding tape (available at crafts stores) to seal the edges.